 With one of the best customer support packages on the market, ShopKeep has it all with live support and a massive knowledge base, all included in their monthly subscription price, and available 24/7.

 ITRetail was originally designed with convenience stores owners in mind.
 Unlike other point of sale vendors, they specialized in c-store, grocey and supermarket pos systems.

-Because of this, it has a lot of inventory, loss prevention and customer relationship features.
-In Fact, it was one of the youngest point of sale systems for convenience store.
+Because of this, it has a lot of inventory, loss prevention, and customer relationship features.
+In Fact, it was one of the youngest point of sale systems for a convenience store.